ay-lab/mustache/README.md

 ### Conda

 Conda is the recommended way of running mustache as it will take care of the dependencies.
+Suggested way to install conda is to use the installer that is appropriate for your system from the <a href="https://docs.conda.io/en/latest/miniconda.html/">Miniconda</a> page.
+Make sure your "conda" command specifically calls the executable under the miniconda distribution (e.g., ~/miniconda3/condabin/conda).
+If "conda activate" command gives an error when you run it the first time then you will have to run "conda init bash" once.

 ```bash
 git clone https://github.com/ay-lab/mustache